jpmhouston/Batch-Clipboard-website/docs/Turn-Off-Clipboard-Monitoring.md

+> Most users won't need to use these advanced features.

 You can issue a shell command in Terminal or a script to tell Batch Clipboard to stop monitoring the clipboard and ignore anything copied for as long as you need: